Trojan Scholars for Advancement in Public Health

 - Must be citizen, national or permanent resident of U.S.

-- Commit to work in local health departments or community-based organization in the Los Angeles area after graduating from the USC MPH program.
+- Commit to pursue a career in local health departments or community-based organization in the Los Angeles area after graduating from the USC MPH program.

 - Applicants who receive other form/s of financial assistance, grants, fellowship or scholarship from federal funding source/s are not eligible.

 Conditions of the Scholarship